kimpster/Mercedes-Benz-Greener-Manufacturing/README.md

 ### Solution Statement
 I will attempt to use Deep Learning techniques to attempt to predict the 'y' values of the test set, and submit onto kaggle.
 Given that there is late submission, although no prizes but it is still useful to see where our prediction model will place.
 I have decided to attempt using Deep Learning as the course only explored categorical model using deep learning but not regression and I believe this would be well suited to try since the data is simple and clean.
 Also majority of models used in this kaggle competition used other machine learning techniques such as XGboost and Random Forest and many Cross Fold validation techniques, I would like to see how Deep Learning compares in a regression problem with so many features.
+In this project I will use Convolution Neural Networks and also MLPs as my prediction models.

 ### Benchmark Model & Evaluation Metrics
 I am going to include a benchmark test which takes the mean of all the 'y' values in the train dataset and apply to the submission.
-I recieved a -0.00039 score.
+I received a -0.00039 score.
 The scoring mechanism uses the R Squared value, this is obviously a much lower score than anything achieve.
+By using R^2 value is essentially a goodness of fit function.
+It is a measure of how close the data fits to the regression model.
+This is a good metric given that we are using a regression model.

 For comparisons sake we could use one of the top models presented which has a score of 0.55425 on the private leaderboard by DDgg.
 Link to their kernel is here : https://www.kaggle.com/tobikaggle/stacked-then-averaged-models-0-5697